syncfusion-content/blazor-docs/blazor/speeddial/modal.md

 ---
 layout: post
-title: Modal with Blazor SpeedDial Component | Syncfusion
+title: Modal in Blazor SpeedDial Component | Syncfusion
-description: Checkout and learn about modal with Blazor SpeedDial component in Blazor Server App and Blazor WebAssembly App.
+description: Checkout and learn about how to use modal in Blazor SpeedDial component to add overlay to prevent interaction.
 platform: Blazor
 control: SpeedDial
 documentation: ug